bubafistah/blockchain/docs/de/index.md

 # Lethean Blockchain Documentation

-This website currently refers to a version that is not released yet.
+This website section is under construction